Korean War Legacy Project

 Prior Knowledge of Korea and Basic Training

-Howard Street expresses that he knew nothing about Korea at the time of his enlistment other than there was a war going on there.
-He recounts his basic training and shares that he specialized in amphibious tanks.
-He adds that he arrived in Pusan, Korea, right after the ceasefire.
+Howard Street admits he knew little about Korea when he enlisted, other than the fact that a war was underway.
+He recounts completing basic training and specializing in amphibious tanks, a role that prepared him for overseas deployment.
+He adds that he arrived in Pusan, Korea, just after the ceasefire in July 1953.

 Tags: Busan,Basic training,Home front,Impressions of Korea